 Generally, the types 1 and 2 are simple injuries that do not necessitate surgery.
 The doctor will place the affected bone in a splint, cast or sling to keep it in the right position and protect it as it recuperates.

 Oftentimes, the fracture simply requires non-surgical realignment of the bone or closed reduction.
-The child might be given a pain medication or local anesthetic before the procedure.
+The doctor provides the child with a pain medication or local anesthetic before the procedure.

 The type 5 fractures are hard to diagnose and likely to affect bone growth.
-The doctor might suggest keeping weight off the bone to ensure that the growth plate is not further damaged.
+The doctor might suggest keeping weight off the bone to prevent further damage to the growth plate.

 The types 3 and 4 might require surgical realignment of the bone or open reduction.
-The doctor will secure the bone fragments into alignment and utilize wires, screws or metal plates.
+Generally, the doctor will secure the bone fragments into alignment and utilize wires, screws or metal plates.